Your rent

 Our service standards

-• we will set up a rent account and provide a rent payment card for new tenants within 3 days of the tenancy date
+• set up a rent account and provide a rent payment card for new tenants within three days of the tenancy date

-• we will not increase rents above the recommendation from the social housing regulator
+• will not increase rents above the recommendation from the social housing regulator

 We’ll also: